Why South Korea's President Demands a World Cup Investigation After the Team's Early Exit

 President Lee asked the Ministry of Culture, Sports and Tourism to examine the precise circumstances of the elimination, analyse what went wrong, and propose measures to prevent it happening again.
 His central justification was financial accountability: he noted that World Cup participation receives major state support and public funds, and argued that the public is therefore owed a thorough review.
 He also said the inquiry should look beyond the scoreline to the decisions behind it — pointedly including the process by which the head coach was appointed.

 In a statement posted to social media, Lee — a self-described lifelong fan — said he was not merely surprised but baffled by the outcome, framed the failure as a question of competence over connections, and argued that “personnel is everything.”
 He apologised to the public for the disappointment and said his administration would move quickly to reform how the country’s sport is run.
-Notably, he stopped short of describing it as a criminal probe; the request is for a government review of governance, decision-making and the use of public money.
+What began as a request for a government review of governance, decision-making and the use of public money has since hardened into a criminal matter: as of early July, the Seoul Metropolitan Police’s Financial Crime Investigation unit has taken over the case (see the update above), and a civic group has filed a criminal complaint against senior football officials.

 Why did head coach Hong Myung-bo resign?